 Average wages in 1923 were 1s3d (6 pence) per hour, equivalent to £2.82 per week.
 Apprenticeships were for five years and earned 10s (50 pence) per week.
 They worked 5 days at 8½ hours and on Saturday for 4½ hours.

 The company had a fire service, ambulance service and a district nurse.
 Subsidised electricity was supplied and a half pence per week paid for medical services.
+They also built tennis courts, upgraded the bowling green and provided a house for the district nurse and the Uphall school headmaster.

 With the substantial increase in population, services such as banking, shops and transport were soon moving into Uphall Main Street.
 It wasn't until twenty years later that housing of a comparable standard was built anywhere in the area, and the Middleton houses were still regarded as superior accommodation.